Unquieterpig/VATS/README.md

 - Frontend: Deploy to Vercel, Netlify, or GitHub Pages
 - Backend: Deploy to Vercel Functions, AWS Lambda, or similar

-## Differences from Original

-### Improvements
-- **Web-based**: Accessible from any device with a browser
-- **Responsive Design**: Works on desktop, tablet, and mobile
-- **Modern UI**: Material Design components with better UX
-- **Real-time Updates**: No need to manually refresh
-- **Better Error Handling**: Clear error messages and validation
-- **Scalable Architecture**: Easy to extend with new features

-### Maintained Features
-- All core functionality from the original application
-- Same data structure and business logic
-- Priority-based suggestions
-- Account conflict prevention
-- Status filtering

 ## Contributing

 1. Fork the repository